andrewfowlie/texcheck/README.md

     sudo ./install.sh

 should make a symlink to `texcheck` in `\usr\local\bin`, such that it can be invoked simply by `texcheck` from anywhere.

+You might need to install `wdiff`and `pcregrep` by e.g.,

+    sudo apt install wdiff pcregrep